hessu/arduino-powermunin/README.md

 conduct, short-circuiting the I/O pin to ground (through the pull-up resistor which kindly limits the current to some nice value which don't care much about).
-The input pin's value is read by the arduino code, and it now shows a 0.
+The input pin's value is read by the arduino code, and it now shows a LOW value.
+When the light goes out, the phototransistor stops conducting and the voltage on the I/O pin goes back up to 5V, and a digitalRead() in the arduino code reports HIGH again.

-The arduino code counts the amount of blinks, and prints the counts on the (USB) serial port every 5 seconds.
+The arduino code runs in a loop, reads I/O pin states, counts the amount of blinks (how many times has a pin gone from HIGH to LOW), and prints the counts on the (USB) serial port every 5 seconds.

 A daemon written in Perl (powermunind) reads the reports on the serial port, prints them to a state file on disk (or tmpfs to reduce disk I/O or flash